Skip to content

 Feature Flags

 Feature flags control which system capabilities are available.
-All flags default to true.
-Setting a flag to false removes the capability entirely — the tool is not registered, not visible to the LLM, and returns 403 via the HTTP API or an error via MCP.
+Eight flags default to true; compaction is opt-in and defaults to false.
+Setting a true-by-default flag to false removes the capability entirely — the tool is not registered, not visible to the LLM, and is rejected if a client calls it directly.

 Add a features object to your nimblebrain.json: